 For example, here's a visualization that shows why the sum of the first odd numbers is equal to

-In the animation below, the specific cases are only shown up to the square number, What is the next, specific sum in the pattern?
+In the animation below, the specific cases are only shown up to the square number, Using the trick shown in the animation, what is the sum of

 Now let's look at the difference of two specific square numbers:

 What's left after the subtraction is just a unit-layer shell from the original square that can be broken into two, rectangular pieces.

 Both rectangles have one side that is length One of the rectangles is the full length of the larger square, and the other is the length of the smaller square,

 This geometry problem can be solved with logic that extends from the algebra that you've just seen.

 You have two squares, one larger than the other.
 If the larger square has integer side lengths and if the small square is one unit shorter on each side, the difference between the two areas will always be

 What is the value of